gristlabs/grist-help/help/en/docs/FAQ.md

 ## Accounts

-### Can I add multiple teams to the same Grist account?
+### Can I add multiple teams to the same Grist login account?

 Yes!
-You may create multiple team sites on either the Free or Pro plan.
+You may create multiple team sites.
+Each team site may be on the free or a paid plan.
+Each team site on a paid plan is associated with its own subscription, and is billed separately.

 1. **New team site.** If you’re looking to create a new team site, navigate to your personal site at [docs.getgrist.com](https://docs.getgrist.com/), then click on top-left site name (@your-name) to open a list of sites.
 Click on the "+ Create new team site".
-In the pop-up, select a Free or Pro team site.
+In the pop-up, select the plan to use.

-2. **Adding account to team site.** You may own or be a member of multiple teams.
+2. **Adding account to team site.** You may own or be a member of multiple teams sites.
 If you have multiple Grist login accounts, you may also add your second account as a team member.
 While in the team site you own, open the user menu and click on Manage Users.

 **Did you know?**

-You can sign in to Grist with multiple email accounts.
-Open the [user menu](glossary.md#user-menu) and click on “Add Account.”
-You can now easily switch between all your accounts, and all your teams, from the user menu.
+A single team site can work well for an organization with multiple teams (or subteams).
+You can use workspaces within a team site, and [manage access to them](workspaces.md#managing-access) to create separate areas for different teams.

 ### Can I add multiple login accounts to Grist?